Taliban Fast Facts

 1997 - Mullah Omar forges a relationship with Osama bin Laden, who then moves his base of operations to Kandahar.

-August 1998 - The Taliban captures Mazar-e-Sharif, gaining control of about 90% of Afghanistan.
+August 1998 - The Taliban capture Mazar-e-Sharif, gaining control of about 90% of Afghanistan.

 October-November 2001 - After US bombardment as a part of Operation Enduring Freedom, the Taliban lose Afghanistan to US and Northern Alliance forces.